ZimbabweOfficial Name: Republic of Zimbabwe

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Property crime is a serious problem in Zimbabwe, driven by the country's depressed economy.
-U.S. citizens and other foreigners are perceived to be wealthy and are frequently targeted by criminals who operate in the vicinity of hotels, restaurants, and shopping areas of major cities and tourist areas such as Victoria Falls.
-Although the majority of crimes in Zimbabwe are non-violent and opportunistic, perpetrators are generally armed with weapons, which can include firearms.
+CRIME: Property crime is a serious problem in Zimbabwe.
+U.S. citizens and other foreigners are frequently targeted by criminals who operate in the vicinity of hotels, restaurants, and shopping areas of major cities and tourist areas such as Victoria Falls.
+Although the majority of crimes in Zimbabwe are non-violent and opportunistic, perpetrators are generally armed with weapons, including firearms.
 The downtown sectors of Harare, and its high-density residential suburbs, are particularly high-crime areas.

-Travelers should always secure their possessions, particularly in public areas such as airports and bus stops.
+U.S. citizens should always secure their possessions, particularly in public areas such as airports and bus stops.
 Purse-snatchers will often work in teams of two, with one person acting as a diversion.
 A typical mugging involves a group of young males who surround and overwhelm their victim in a public area.
 Avoid displaying or carrying unnecessary valuables, such as expensive jewelry, and do not carry large sums of money.
 Cell phones are of particular interest to local thieves.
 Always secure items such as passports, money, jewelry, and credit cards in hotel safety deposit boxes or safes when not being used.
+Home invasions and burglary are increasingly common.

 Avoid driving at night.
 You should be alert for “smash and grabs,” where thieves break the windows of cars stopped at intersections and take visible items from inside the car.
-Car doors should always be locked and the windows rolled up.
+Keep car doors locked and windows rolled up.
 Handbags, wallets, and other items should be placed out of sight under car seats or in the trunk of the car.
 While stopped in traffic, always be aware and look around to identify potential trouble.
-Drivers should always leave sufficient maneuver room between their vehicle and the one in front so they can drive away from danger.
+Drivers should always leave sufficient room between cars to maneuver their vehicle so they can drive away from danger.
 If you suspect your vehicle is being followed you should drive to the nearest police station or other protected public area for assistance.
 Reducing even the shortest amount of idle times at traffic lights at night by slowing in advance to anticipate the changing of the light is an effective deterrent.
 Be cautious of people using ploys to lure you out of your car.
 In one ploy, an assailant will puncture a tire, follow the car, and then offer to help with the flat, particularly on the road to Harare International Airport.
 (NOTE: “Smash and grabs” are also very common on the Airport Road in Harare.)
 Beware of drivers in vehicles without license plates who stop to render aid or who cause minor accidents.
 Always drive to a well-lit and populated area before making repairs or exchanging information.

 Travelers are encouraged to make two photocopies of the biographic/identification page and visa stamped page of their passport.
 Leave one copy at home with friends or relatives and carry the second copy with you for identification purposes.